1Focus icon 1Focus

 Prevent Bypassing Blocking

-Prevent Deleting Blocks
+Prevent the Deletion of Blocks

 You can still delete blocks that are not active yet.
-If that is a problem for you, let us know.

 Prevent Force Quit and More

-1. Select the tab Apps in 1Focus.
+3. Select the tab Apps in 1Focus.

-3. Type Activity Monitor in the search field in the top right.
+6. Type Activity Monitor in the search field 🔍 in the top right.

-4. Select Activity Monitor and click Open.
+7. Select Activity Monitor and click Open.

-5. Repeat this for the apps Terminal, System Settings (previously System Preferences).
+8. Repeat this for the apps Terminal, System Settings (previously System Preferences).

 Prevent Use of Unsupported Web Browsers